Discover the Pancha Koshas

 The Pancha Koshas refer to the five layers of existence.
-The Pancha Koshas are taught and discussed in most early yoga texts and teachings.
+The Pancha Koshas are introduced in most early yoga texts and teachings.

-These early teachings are a great tool for modern yogis, they help us to deepen our yoga practices and remind us how extensive the science of yoga is.
+These early teachings are a great tool for modern yogis, they help us to discover more about and deepen our yoga practices.
+They also remind us how extensive the science of yoga is.
 By studying these early texts we are able to expand our knowledge, and bring an understanding into our practice that helps integrate yoga with our lives way beyond the parameters of our yoga mats.

 Discovering more about the Koshas provides an understanding as to the depth of yoga.
 Yoga entwines with every layer of the self seamlessly and subtly.
 Each of these layers crosses over and supports each other.